IndieSpace Programs

 IndieSpace provides radically transparent, equitable, and responsive funding to individual artists, small companies, and indie venues through a variety of available grants.
 Some of our grants are annual and others are open year round.
 If a grant is currently open, there will be a button to apply right below it.
 If we know when to expect the next round, that will also be noted.

-Grants to Individual Indie Theater Artists
+Grants to Individual Indie Performing Artists

 Mental Health Grants